matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 maybe for some context, they can make the intermediate stuff go away.
 Maybe they cannot.

-The problem is our initial statement really does not like what we normally do.
+The problem is: our initial statement really does not like what we normally do.
 It is not general.
 It is specific.
 We are relying on something else to fix it.